Authentication with OAuth

 Q. If I don't want to support work or school accounts, do I need to make any changes?

-Although there is no forced upgrade planned in the near term, we recommend all clients upgrade to the new Microsoft identity platform endpoint during calendar year 2019.
+We recommend all clients upgrade to the new Microsoft identity platform endpoint during calendar year 2019.
 The Microsoft identity platform endpoint supports both work and personal accounts.
-The Bing Ads SDKs and documentation will promote the Microsoft identity platform endpoint.
+The Bing Ads SDKs version 12.13.2 and later use the Microsoft identity platform endpoint by default.

 Q. What changes are required for my application to support work or school accounts via the API?